 User asks about coffees we offer.

 As you can see, flows are represented graphically in Teneo.
-Simple flows just contain a trigger that recognizes the user's intent (the blue box at the top) and output that contains the bot's answer (the purple box at the bottom).
+Simple flows just contain a trigger that recognizes the user's intent (the blue box at the top) and an output that contains the bot's answer (the purple box at the bottom).
 More complex flows contain more elements like multiple triggers, scripts, different outputs, etc. We're going to start with a simple flow, so you will only need to populate the trigger and the output that you see in the flow graph.

 Triggers are used to recognize inputs from the user that express a similar intent.
 In this trigger, we want to capture and understand the user's intent around which coffee Longberry Baristas serve.
 It is important to recognize that there can be several ways of expressing the same intent.
 For example, 'What coffee do you sell?' or 'Which coffees do you serve?'.
 To make the trigger match on user input, we need to add a match requirement.
 This requirement is essentially a criterion that needs to be met for an input to be matched.